SAP-samples/successfactors-extension-calculate-employee-seniority/11-MockSfsfDeployment/Readme.md

 7. Now the mock service is deployed successfully, note down the Application URL.

-8. A user-provided variable is created in the SAP BTP cockpit, as shown below after successful deployment.
+8. A user-provided variable(messaging client URL) is created in the SAP BTP cockpit, as shown below after successful deployment.
+If the namespace in **em.json** of the Seniority calculator application is updated, please change it here and restart the service.

     ![Mock-sfsf](./images/mocksfsf4.png)